-This banana walnut cake combines the delicious banana flavor in a moist, tender cake just like my favorite buttermilk banana bread recipe but with a nutty crunch of walnuts.
+This banana walnut cake combines the delicious banana flavor in a moist, tender cake, just like my favorite buttermilk banana bread recipe but with a nutty crunch of walnuts.
+Whether you're a seasoned baker or just starting out, it's sure to become a favorite in your kitchen.

 Did you have some overripe bananas at home and no one wants to eat them?
 Then this is your chance to grab them and make this delicious recipe for the banana walnut cake recipe.

-If you love banana bread recipes then you must try this absolutely delicious recipe, a moist texture, not overly sweet and with those added walnuts that bring a tasty texture and that makes all the difference in this banana nut cake.
+If you love banana bread recipes then you must try this absolutely delicious recipe, a moist texture, not overly sweet and with those added crunchy walnuts that bring a tasty texture and that makes all the difference in this banana nut cake.

-Why this recipe works
+Why you'll love this recipe

 - Banana: use very ripe bananas here, if your bananas are not very ripe you can still make the recipe.